Financial Metrics and Alternative Performance Measures

 Capital expenditure (Capex)

-Additions to intangible and tangible assets that are capitalized on the balance sheet.
+Additions to intangible assets, tangible assets and right-of-use assets (leases) that are capitalized on the balance sheet.

 Cash paid for the additions to intangible and tangible assets net of cash proceeds from sales of intangible and tangible assets.